mludovico/user_register/README.md

 ## Integrations

-The app uses the [viacep](https://viacep.com.br/) api to retrieve jsonn address information and automatically fill the subsequent fields.
+The app uses the [viacep](https://viacep.com.br/) api to retrieve json address information and automatically fill the subsequent fields.
 Each address added brings a zip code field that can then search for the given code.
 The fields can still be edited after.

 ## Firestore